From rough to multifractal multidimensional volatility: A multidimensional Log S-fBM model: The multidimensional S-fBM (mS-fBM)

 \end{enumerate} \end{mydeff} \begin{remark} For any $i\in \llbracket 1,d \rrbracket$, $\omega_{i}$ can be seen as a set indexed process whose covariance function writes:

 \end{remark}

-The mS-fBM process via the autocovariance structure of $(dG_{i}(t,h))_{i\in \llbracket 1,d \rrbracket} $ in Eq.~\eqref{eq:covmultidimsfbm_dG} is characterized by a double coupling: a coupling via the Hurst exponents and the co-intermittency coefficient.
-Indeed, the previous formulation leads that the marginals of the mS-fBM process are S-fBM processes.
+The mS-fBM process via the autocovariance structure of $(dG_{i}(t,h))_{i\in \llbracket 1,d \rrbracket} $ in Eq.~\eqref{eq:covmultidimsfbm_dG} is characterized by a double coupling: a coupling via the Hurst exponents and a coupling via the co-intermittency coefficient. \begin{remark} The previous formulation leads that the marginals of the mS-fBM process are S-fBM processes.
 The formulation of Dugo \textit{et al.} in \cite{Dugo2026} introduced a co-Hurst exponent in the m-fOU process that corresponds to the lower bound in Eq.~\eqref{eq:lowerboundco-Hurst}.Consequently, the mS-fBM lies in allowing more flexibility in terms of the coroughness parameter $H_{i,j}$.
-In that sense, the cross covariance structure of Eq.~\eqref{eq:covmultidimsfbm_dG} is more general.\\
+In that sense, the cross covariance structure of Eq.~\eqref{eq:covmultidimsfbm_dG} is more general. \end{remark}

-In the light Definition \ref{def:multidimsfbm} and using Eq.~\eqref{eq:covmultidimsfbm_dG}, one can derive the cross covariance function of the multidimensional S-fBM marginals.
+In the light Definition \ref{def:multidimsfbm} and using Eq.~\eqref{eq:covmultidimsfbm_dG}, one can derive the cross covariance function of the mS-fBM marginals.

 \begin{prop}[\textbf{cross covariance of the mS-fBM}] $((\omega_{i}(t))_t,{i\in \llbracket 1,d \rrbracket})$ is a stationary gaussian field with the following covariance structure:

 where $\tau=|t-s|$